 We’ve also answered some of the most common questions our customers have about open banking on our website here.

 First, let’s start with the obvious question: what is open banking?

-Open Banking is based on a law that means if you want to share this information with other companies (outside of your bank) so they can see your real financial situation, you can.
-The bank can’t say no, because you gave permission for it to be shared with companies you trust.
+Open Banking is based on a law that means if you want to share this information with other companies and allow them to see your real financial situation, you can.

 So, what does that have to do with getting a loan?

 A major part of being approved for credit is being able to prove that you can afford to take out and repay the loan.
-The goal is to help people borrow ‘within their means’, but many of people who apply for a loan have no formal way to verify their income and expenses digitally.
+The goal is to help people borrow ‘within their means’, but many people have no formal way to digitally verify their income and expenses.
 This is because all too often the credit bureau doesn’t have the right data about the applicant.

-Lenders can’t approve a loan application if they can’t verify this information, even if they want to.
+Lenders can’t approve a loan application if they can’t verify this information.
 Open banking means lenders can see when you’re able to afford a loan, instead of that information being locked away by your bank.

 Why’s this happening now?

 In the past, many lenders asked customers to send in copies of their bank statements and/or payslips to verify the data needed to make a decision.
 This was difficult.
 Bank statements were sent in different formats and it took a long time for someone to go through the statements and calculate income and outgoings.

 With open banking, a loan applicant can securely and automatically share their data (which belongs to them) with the lender.
 The lender can see straight away that the income and outgoings are as expected and can assess whether the applicant can afford the loan – then the lender can easily and quickly assess the application and make an informed decision whether to lend.